The Three Different Types of Chicago Plan Reviews

-As of 2017, the City currently offers three different plan review tracks - the Easy Permit Process, Standard Plan Review, and the Developer Services Program.
-Direct Developer Services, a track designed for complex projects or major developments, was introduced last year.
+As of 2021, the City currently offers three different plan review tracks - the Easy Permit Process, Standard Plan Review, and the Developer Services Program.
+Direct Developer Services, a track designed for complex projects or major developments, was introduced in 2016.

 image credit: Fineas Anton

 Easy Permit Process

 The DOB provides submittal via the Easy Permit Process (EPP) for simple residential and commercial projects, most often “repair-or-replace” permits for trades such as electrical work or replacement of doors.

 Example projects that qualify for the Easy Permit Process include: